Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

     The Goblin Activity until he sobers up.
   +STR,+CON,-CHA (Barbarian - Storm Herald, Tundra)
 ###### Lines
-  "The crops don’t ask questions, and neither does the ale.
-Maybe that’s why I stick to 'em."
+  "The crops don't ask questions, and neither does the ale.
+Maybe that's why I stick to 'em."
   "You come here to buy crops or to preach at me?
 Either way, make it quick."
-  "She had her mother’s fire, y’know?
-Too much spirit for this patch o’ dirt."
+  "She had her mother's fire, y'know?
+Too much spirit for this patch o' dirt."
   "Sure I used to laugh more, back when I had somethin' to laugh about."
-  "Ain’t much left to care for since Lyanna went... just the fields and the bottle now."
+  "Ain't much left to care for since Lyanna went... just the fields and the bottle now."
-  "They say life goes on, but mine’s been stuck in the same season since she left."
+  "They say life goes on, but mine's been stuck in the same season since she left."
   (after closure)
-  "Lyanna wouldn’t want me wasting away.
-She’d want me to stand tall again."
+  "Lyanna wouldn't want me wasting away.
+She'd want me to stand tall again."
-  "I can’t mend the past, but I can plow a better future."
+  "I can't mend the past, but I can plow a better future."
-  "The bottle didn’t bring her back, but it stole what was left of me.
+  "The bottle didn't bring her back, but it stole what was left of me.
 No more."
 ###### Quest (only after he finds closure)
   "The goblins have been picking at the farmlands for a while now.
-It’s not much, but it’s enough to make life harder for everyone.
+It's not much, but it's enough to make life harder for everyone.
-   I’ve been a fool, letting things slip, but I can’t let them keep causing trouble.
+   I've been a fool, letting things slip, but I can't let them keep causing trouble.
-   If you’re willing to help out, maybe we can put a stop to these raids before they get worse.
+   If you're willing to help out, maybe we can put a stop to these raids before they get worse.
    We would have to find out where they came from."
    [[thotc_overview]]